xwmx/nb/README.md

 ```

 A bookmark can be added in another notebook by specifying the notebook
-name with a colon, then a space, then the URL and bookmark options:
+name with colon, then a space, then the URL and bookmark options:

 ```bash
 # create a new bookmark in a notebook named "sample"